0

 2: a situation that has no hope of making progress

-“Dead End” is a visual investigation that intersects the past and present of the border between the United States and Mexico developed by Nicola Moscelli during the three years of the pandemic.
+“Dead End” is a visual investigation that intersects the past and present of the border between the United States and Mexico developed over the course of the three pandemic years.

-The leitmotif of the dead end, both physical and metaphorical, transcends the geographical boundary and weaves through the entire narrative, urging the reader to delve into the complex, innervated fabric of events and issues that the borderlands have witnessed since their inception.
+The leitmotif of the dead end—both physical and metaphorical—transcends the geographical boundary and threads through the entire narrative.
+It invites the reader to delve into the complex, layered fabric of events and issues that have shaped the borderlands since their inception.

-Streetview imagery captured from both sides of the border reveals unfiltered scenes of stark beauty, harsh realities, and many roads ending abruptly.
-What they have in common is the aftertaste of an interrupted story, of suspended magic, of meaning lost in nothingness.
+Contemporary hyper-surveillance imagery captured from Street View on both sides of the border reveals unfiltered scenes of stark beauty, harsh realities, and many roads ending abruptly.
+What they have in common is the aftertaste of an interrupted story, a suspended magic, a meaning lost in nothingness.
+Old prints and vintage postcards evoke the historical layers of the region.

-The investigation opens up a method to relaunch the border as an interpretive, conceptual, and optical device: a “scopic” archaeology that uses images as fossils of social memory.
+This investigation proposes a way to reinterpret the border as an interpretive, conceptual, and optical device: a “scopic” archaeology that uses images as fossils of social memory.

 Book photos by Luca Quagliato